How Does LendingTree Get Paid?

 Content was accurate at the time of publication.

-If you are considering a first-time business loan, aim for a lower amount so you can keep up with payments and build your business credit.
+If you’re considering a first-time business loan, aiming for a lower amount can help you keep up with payments while building your business credit.

-An online, alternative lender could be better for emergency business expenses since some offer same- or next-day funding.
-However, these fast-turnaround loans usually have higher rates than traditional banks or SBA lenders.
+An online, alternative lender could be a better option for emergency business expenses since some offer same- or next-day funding.
+However, these fast-turnaround business loans usually have higher rates than traditional banks or SBA lenders.

 Each lender has specific business loan requirements, often outlined on their website.
 In general, you can expect lenders to review the following criteria when applying for small business financing: